sakibcy/responsive-web-design/README.md

 The properties will work when we resize the window.

+## flex-basis

+The initial size of a flex item\
+This is similar to adding width to a flex-item, but only more flexible. flex-basis: 10em, for example, will set the initial size of a flex-item to 10em.
+Its final size will be based on the available space, flex-grow, and flex-shrink.

 ## flex-grow

 This property grows the size of a flex-item based on the width of the flex-container.